 Today’s Highlight || Slow Mississippi Delta towns

-Before heading for the Mississippi Delta, we had unfinished business to tend to in Memphis by visiting two revered locations, one where a legend was killed and one where a few legends were born.
+Before getting to the Mississippi Delta we had unfinished business to tend to in Memphis.
+This required visiting two revered locations, one where a legend was killed and one where a few legends were born.

 Martin Luther King & His Assassination At The Lorraine Motel